-Place to Soak in Portland
+Places to Soak in Portland

 For over 30 years, Portland’s Common Ground Wellness Cooperative has been a home for alternative healing and care.
-The co-op’s services include acupuncture, naturopathy, massage and counseling, in addition to their communal soaking pool and sauna.
+The co-op’s services include acupuncture, naturopathy, massage and counseling, and their communal soaking pool and sauna.
 The intimate space is mostly clothing-optional and all-gender inclusive, but designated hours are also reserved for only women, only men, and only trans and genderqueer-identified individuals.
 Book a “massage sandwich” to enjoy soaks before and after a relaxing rubdown.

 Though the term “sensory deprivation” may sound odd, you shouldn’t knock it until you’ve melted away your stress in a soothing, futuristic cocoon.
-One of the largest float tank centers in the United States, Float On is open 24 hours every day except Monday and houses six different tanks filled with heavily-salted, buoyant water.
+One of the largest float tank centers in the United States, Float On is open 24 hours every day except Monday and houses six different tanks filled with heavily salted, buoyant water.
 For those frightened by the thought of lying in a small space, the center offers 6-foot tall tanks, and each unit has interior light settings and a private showering area for breaks, as needed.

-Luxurious, with incredible views of downtown and the Willamette River, Knot Springs is a high-end social club with fitness classes and a world-class spa with its hot, tepid and cold pools, plus sauna and steam room.
+Luxurious, with incredible views of downtown and the Willamette River, Knot Springs is a high-end social club with fitness classes and a world-class spa with its hot, tepid and cold pools, plus a sauna and steam room.

 Do you dream of sipping a craft cocktail while soaking in a ceramic saltwater pool?
 For about the cost of a latte (or free with an overnight stay), you can do just that at McMenamins Kennedy School, a picturesque former schoolhouse in Northeast Portland.
-Built in 1915 and restored in the mid-1970s, the historic building now functions as a hotel complete with a restaurant, bars and movie theater.
+Built in 1915 and restored in the mid-1970s, the historic building now functions as a hotel with a restaurant, bars and movie theater.
 Bring your swimsuit and share the warm waters with patrons of all ages in this scenic setting.

 Hot Springs Around Portland

 Some things in Portland are better in the cold winter months.
 Sitting in a steaming spring while cool, fresh drops of rain splash your face is a downright ethereal experience.
 Numerous natural hot springs are scattered around the Portland metro area, and they’re worth the short car trip to get there.
-Check in advance for inclement weather and road conditions before heading out on your mini road trip.
+Check in advance for inclement weather and road conditions before heading out on your mini-road trip.
 And if you’re looking to maximize your time, consider renting a cabin for a leisurely and cozy getaway.